What is a Domain object?

 A Domain Object allows you to specify a domain name for matching in the rule base.
 It can be used in Source and Destination columns of Access Policy.

-How to Create Domain Object in R80.10 and above?
+How to Create Domain Object in R80.x?

 - Right-click on Network Objects on the right hand side object panel